-Some of the hali the Castile retain including interr tions of organi bubbles and vac ever, have beco thombs in calcite a Fig. 2G); note amina in center of calcite rhombs in me crystals retain a anhydrite ground limeters to more y added to the ern at the onset bydrite laminae ickness with the calcite layers be-
+Some of the hali the Castile retain including interr tions of organi bubbles and vac ever, have beco than 10 cm thick are abruptly added to the calcite-anhydrite couplet pattern at the onset of halite deposition.
+The anhydrite lamina continue at about the same thickness with the introduction of halite, but the calcite layers be come less obvious and less well defined and an only intermittently present as distinct laminae thombs in calcite a Fig. 2G); note amina in center of calcite rhombs in me crystals retain a anhydrite ground limeters to more y added to the ern at the onset hydrite laminae ickness with the calcite layers bei defined and are distinct laminae:

-Other Compon
+Other Compone

-Small crystal in the Castile,
+Small crystal: in the Castile,